luisburigo/tech-challenge/en.md

 Build a simple FullStack application using JavaScript.
 (Back-End and Front-End)

 All the code should be upload inside a single *private* repository on GitHub.
-Add the user @luizstacio as a contributor.
+Add the user @luisburigo and @guimroque as a contributor.

 ## Story